tofran/advent-of-code-leaderboard-notifier/README.md

 - `ADVENT_OF_CODE_YEAR`: Optional, defaults to the current year if already in december, otherwise the previous one.
 - `CACHE_FILE`: Optional, defaults to `./cache.json`
 - `LOOP_SLEEP_SECONDS`: Optional, defaults to `0`, meaning it only runs once and terminates the process.
 Otherwise set it to how many seconds to sleep between runs.
 It is recommended a value greater than `900` (15 min).
-- `WEBHOOK_MAX_CONTENT_LENGTH`: Optional, the maximum number of characters that can be sent to the webhook.
+- `WEBHOOK_MAX_CONTENT_LENGTH`: Optional, the maximum number of characters that can be sent.
 Defaults to `2000`.
-- `WEBHOOK_SENDER`: Optional, allows to select a non-default webhook sender.
+- `NOTIFICATION_SENDER`: Optional, allows to select a custom notification sender.
+Default - `webhook`.
 Can be set to `telegram` to send notifications to Telegram instead.
-Each webhook sender has its own params.
-See below and in `webhook_senders.py` for more info.
+Each notification sender has its own params.
+See below and in `notification_senders.py` for more info.

-`default` webhook sender params:
+`webhook` notification sender params:

 - `WEBHOOK_URL`: Where to send the webhook.
 For example, a Discord webhook URL.

-`telegram` webhook sender params:
+`telegram` notification sender params:

-- `WEBHOOK_TELEGRAM_URL`: The URL of your Telegram bot's webhook.
-Usually it's `https://api.telegram.org/bot<token>/sendMessage`.
-Ask [BotFather](https://t.me/botfather) for a token.
+- `TELEGRAM_BOT_TOKEN`: Your Telegram bot token.
+Ask [@BotFather](https://t.me/botfather) for it.
-- `WEBHOOK_TELEGRAM_CHAT_ID`: comma-separated list of chat IDs to send notifications to.
+- `TELEGRAM_CHAT_IDS`: Comma-separated list of chat IDs to send notifications to.
 See [Telegram docs](https://core.telegram.org/bots/api#sendmessage) for more info.
-You can find them using bots like [@JsonDumpBot](https://t.me/JsonDumpBot).
+You can find them by writing/forwarding messages to bots like [@JsonDumpBot](https://t.me/JsonDumpBot).

 ## License